Safety

 - Regroup at places with room to gather completely off the road

-- Regroup after conditions that might cause group separation—at the top of a climb or after a series of intersections
+- Regroup after conditions that might cause group separation — at the top or bottom of a climb or after a series of intersections

 - An experienced rider buddies with each new rider